 Tips for Using and Maintaining Garden Hoes

-- Stay upright when using long-handled garden hoes.
-They’ve been designed so you shouldn’t have to hunch.
+- Avoid hunching: Stay upright when using long-handled garden hoes.
+They’ve been designed, so you shouldn’t have to hunch.

-- Make sure you choose the right hoe for the job.
+- Choose the right one for your job: Make sure you choose the right hoe for the job.
 While there are many versatile hoes out there, they may not work for your specific job.
-Always double-check before purchasing.

-- Hold the garden hoe like you’d hold a broom for best control.
+- Hold it like a broom: Hold the garden hoe like you’d hold a broom for best control.

-- Clean the garden hoe after each use to maintain its appearance and durability.
+- Clean regularly: Clean the garden hoe after each use to maintain its appearance and durability.
 This is especially important if they’ve been exposed to diseased plants.

-- Even if your garden hoe has an ergonomic grip, wear gloves for safety and even better maneuverability.
+- Wear gloves: Even if your garden hoe has an ergonomic grip, wear gloves for safety and better maneuverability.

-- Hang your tools up in a dry area when storing them.
+- Dry tools: Hang your tools up in a dry area when storing them.
 This prevents rust and also keeps them from bumping into other items.

-- Wipe down wooden handles after every use.
-Occasionally sand and oil the handles to keep them conditioned and smooth.
+- Wipe handles: Wipe down wooden handles after every use.
+Occasionally, sand and oil the handles to keep them conditioned and smooth.

-- Switch hands regularly if you’re able.
+- Switch hands: Swap hands regularly if you’re able.
 This will prevent fatigue.

-- Watch the weather.
-It’s best to deal with weeds when the soil is dry, making it much easier to pull out the entire root.
+- Watch the weather: It’s best to deal with weeds when the soil is dry, making pulling out the entire root much easier.
 This also ensures that most of the root is gone, which limits the chance of the weeds re-germinating.
 As for perennial weeds, it’s easier to deal with them when the soil is wet.